- 11–13.8 in

 Belted Kingfishers spend most of the year alone until they pair up during the breeding season.
 Males (and occasionally females) establish territories, which usually conform to the shape of the stream or shoreline.
 Belted Kingfishers are monogamous within each breeding season but form new pairs every year.
 The male feeds the female while courting her.
 Both members of the pair vigorously defend their territory by chasing away intruders while giving loud rattle calls.
 Kingfishers sometimes nest among Bank Swallows, especially in human-made habitats.
 Rough-winged Swallows may try to nest in kingfisher burrow entrances, but the kingfishers go in and out so frequently that they drive the swallows away.
 Predators of kingfishers include hawks, mammals, and snakes.
 When a Belted Kingfisher suspects an intruder in its territory, it may land on a perch and heave its body up and down with its crest elevated, or fly back and forth along the water, rattling noisily until the intruder leaves.
 If threatened, it may scream, spread its wings, and raise the patch of white feathers next to each eye.

-Belted Kingfisher are common, widespread, and their numbers are stable, according to the North American Breeding Bird Survey.
+Belted Kingfishers are common and widespread, but from 1966–2011 their populations declined by an estimated 1.4 percent per year according to the North American Breeding Bird Survey, resulting in a cumulative decline of 46 percent.
+Partners in Flight estimates the global breeding population at 1.7 million, with 70 percent spending some of the year in the U.S., 49 percent in Canada, and 19 percent wintering in Mexico.
+They rate an 11 out of 20 on the Continental Concern Score and are not on the 2012 Watch List, although they are listed as a Common Bird in Steep Decline.
 People used to shoot and trap kingfishers, especially near fish hatcheries and along trout streams, to prevent them from killing fish.
 But hunting apparently did no long-term harm to the population, and has since been outlawed through migratory bird laws.
 Compared to other fish-eating birds, Belted Kingfishers seem to be relatively unaffected by environmental contaminants, possibly because their small prey accumulates only low levels of toxins.
 Kingfisher populations are limited by the number of earthen banks available for nesting, and some populations have grown and spread thanks to human-made sand and gravel pits.
 They are sensitive to disturbance, and may abandon territories if people begin frequenting the area.